-Taxes are considered as one of the most important financial policies adopted by states all over the world to achieve its financial goals as they are seen as one of the main income resources, especially with the decrease in the incomes of the oil producing countries due to the oil price drop.
+Taxes are considered one of the most important financial policies adopted by states all over the world to achieve their financial goals as they are seen as one of the main income resources, especially with the decrease in the incomes of the oil-producing countries due to the oil price drop.

-Common VAT Agreement of the States of the Gulf Cooperation Council has come into force since Monday 1st of January 2018, after being approved by the Gulf Cooperation Council(GCC) summit in Riyadh 2015, especially that Kingdom of Saudi Arabia and United Arab Emirates decided to introduce VAT starting from 1 January 2018.
+Common VAT Agreement of the States of the Gulf Cooperation Council has come into force on Monday 1st of January 2018, after being approved by the Gulf Cooperation Council(GCC) summit in Riyadh in 2015, especially by the Kingdom of Saudi Arabia and the United Arab Emirates decided to introduce VAT starting from 1 January 2018.

 (Source: AL Qabas Newspaper, Edition 16001, 17th December 2017)